carlocamilloni/Structural-Bioinformatics/README.md

 1. Structures visualisation and analysis
 2. Molecular Dynamics simulations (including QM)
-3. Biomoleculs Structure Prediction (including docking)
+3. Biomolecules Structure Prediction (including docking)

 ### The repository is organised as follow:

-    Notes     : Slides of the lectures in the PDF format Notebooks : Colab Notebooks for the practicals Data      : Additional files needed for the practicals
+    Notes     : Slides of the lectures in PDF format Notebooks : Colab Notebooks for the practicals Data      : Additional files needed for the practicals